Home » Workshop » Benches » The Best Woodworking Vises, Types and How To Mount Them

 • Wood screw

-One of the biggest hurdles to buying a vise isn’t the vise itself: it’s how you mount it to a bench.
+One of the biggest hurdles to buying a vise differs from the vise itself: it’s how you mount it to a bench.
 While easiest to attach with the bench top off, most vises are as simple as installing four (or more) lag bolts and making a pair of wood jaws.

 5 Types of Woodworking Vises